AI-Driven Remote Patient Monitoring App for Chronic Care Management

 Two-week sprints with working software at each checkpoint.
 Core sample tracking or data capture functionality ships first.
 Instrument integrations, review workflows, electronic signatures, and reporting follow in subsequent sprints, with IQ/OQ protocol documentation written in parallel.

-Performance Qualification is executed with your validation team against your specific processes.
+Performance Qualification runs with your validation team against your specific processes.
 The Validation Summary Report and supporting documentation are delivered alongside the live system.
 Post-launch support covers regulatory updates, new instrument integrations, and change control documentation for post-validation modifications.

-Validation is scoped as part of the development project rather than treated as a separate post-development activity.
+Validation is scoped as part of the development project, not treated as a separate post-development activity.
 We produce the User Requirements Specification and Functional Specification during the discovery phase so requirements are documented before development starts.
 Installation Qualification and Operational Qualification protocols are written in parallel with development and executed during the testing phase.
-Performance Qualification is executed with the client's validation team against their specific processes.
+Performance Qualification runs with your validation team against your specific processes.
 The Validation Summary Report and supporting documentation are delivered alongside the software.
-The validation approach is discussed and agreed at project kickoff so the timeline and deliverables are clear.
+The validation approach is discussed and agreed at project kickoff so the timeline and deliverables are clear from day one.

 Yes.
 Instrument integration is a core part of LIMS implementation.
 We support direct API integration where instruments provide it, bi-directional instrument interfaces via ASTM or HL7 protocols, file-based import from instrument software exports (CSV, XML, proprietary formats), and middleware integration platforms.
-The integration approach for each instrument is assessed during discovery -- not all instruments provide equivalent integration capability, and we confirm what is achievable for your specific equipment before development starts.
+The integration approach for each instrument is assessed during discovery.
+Not all instruments offer equivalent integration capability, and we confirm what's achievable for your specific equipment before development starts.

 Sample tracking, instrument integration, result management, and CoA generation